 Soybean and corn plants were also visually examined for disease symptoms.
 Samples were collected from plants displaying symptoms consistent with any of the target pathogens listed in Tables 3, 4, and 5.
-Disease analysis was performed by the MDA Lab.
-No target plant pathogens were found in 2019.
+Disease analysis was performed by the MDA Laboratory.
+In 2020, no target pathogens were identified in small grains.
+Phyllachora maydis, Puccinia polysora, and Xanthomonas vasicola were all identified in multiple counties in corn (Figures 3-5).
+In soybean, Cercospora sojia was identified in 11 counties (Figure 6).